-VETERINARY COMPOUNDING ESSENTIALS is a 15 hour practice-based course that introduces pharmacists, technicians, and marketers to veterinary pharmacy compounding.
+VETERINARY COMPOUNDING ESSENTIALS is an accredited 15 hour (1.5 CEUs) knowledge / application-based course that introduces pharmacists, pharmacy technicians, and marketers to veterinary pharmacy compounding.
 The program provides fundamental techniques for effectively growing the veterinary compounding practice, including calculations, proper safety practices, hands-on compounding, and marketing.

-Learn about the ACA Compounding Training Instructors at acainfo.org/faculty.
+Learn about the ACA Compounding Training Instructors at acainfo.org/instructors.

 *Funding for this course is provided in part by an unrestricted educational grant from the ACA Research and Education Foundation.

 - Beyond-Use Dating

 - Compounding Veterinary Dosage Forms (Chews, Poloxamer, Suppositories, Suspensions)